-2003 – Central Idaho including the Salmon-Challis Nat’l Forest had been in a period of drought for the last four years.
-Spring and summer rainfall had lagged.
-1630 July 20th fire is reported in the area of Cramer Creek.
-Jumpers are dispatched and size up the Cramer Fire at three acres with high spread potential.
-High winds keep them from engaging the fire.
-Firefighters are flown into a helispot (H1) on a ridge between Cramer and Cache Bar drainages, and due to fire behavior, do not engage the fire.
-The fire burns actively until 0230.
+Central Idaho, including the Salmon-Challis National Forest (SCNF), had been in a period of drought for four years.
+In 2003, spring and summer rainfall lagged.
+At 1630 on July 20, a fire was reported in the area of Cramer Creek.
+Jumpers were dispatched and sized up the Cramer Fire at three acres with high spread potential.
+High winds kept them from engaging the fire.
+Firefighters were flown in to a helispot (H1) on a ridge between Cramer and Cache Bar drainages.
+Due to fire behavior, they did not engage the fire.
+The fire burned actively until 0230 July 21.
 By morning, the fire is over 35 acres.

-In addition to other air and ground resources, the Indianola helicopter H193 and Helitack crew report to the fire at 1515 on the 21st.
-By 1952 the fire is 200 acres.
-At 2000 fire intensity is reported to be low yet due to a thermal belt, the fire burns actively until 0300.
-Around 0930 the morning of the 22nd, H193 rappels two Helitack into a new helispot (H2) up the ridge from H1.
-Air attack reports the fire perimeter is now over the ridge and in the Cache Bar drainage.
-The fire is now on both sides of the ridge that the helispots are on.
-Fire is active below H1.
-The Helitack are falling large trees on H2 to clear room for medium helicopters that had been ordered for a crew shuttle.
-H193 transitions to bucket work on H1 at 1127 and minutes later the firefighters on H1 pull back and retreat down the trail toward the river.
-20 minutes later H1 is burned over.
-Fire activity is reported as “intense”.
+In addition to other air and ground resources, the Indianola helicopter (H193) and helitack crew reported to the fire at 1515.
+By 1952, the fire was 200 acres.
+At 2000, fire intensity was reported to be low due to a thermal belt.
+The fire burned actively until 0300 on July 22.
+At approximately 0930, H193 rappeled two rappellers into a new helispot (H2) up the ridge from H1.
+Air attack reported the fire perimeter was now over the ridge and in the Cache Bar drainage.
+The fire was on both sides of the ridge that the helispots were on.
+Fire was active below H1.
+The rappellers were falling large trees on H2 to clear room for medium helicopters that had been ordered for a crew shuttle.
+H193 transitioned to bucket work on H1 at 1127, and minutes later the firefighters on H1 pulled back and retreated down the trail toward the river.
+Twenty minutes later, H1 was burned over.
+Fire activity was reported as “intense.”

-History - The Salmon River Breaks area of the Salmon-Challis Nat’l Forest has a long history of entrapping firefighters; 161 to date.
-Steep slopes predispose areas to rollout and rapid, uphill fire growth commonly lending to extreme fire behavior and difficult suppression.
+History – The Salmon River Breaks area of the SCNF has a long history of entrapping firefighters, 161 to date.
+Steep slopes predispose areas to rollout and rapid uphill fire growth, commonly lending to extreme fire behavior and difficult suppression.

 - How can information about an area’s fire history help your situational awareness?